More than 2000 women sign petition demanding a firm commitment from Happy Madison Productions to read Screenplay addressing Texas judicial system

-More than 2000 women have signed an open letter to Jana Sandler calling on Happy Madison and Hollywood to take “movie action” to tackle injustice against men and women in the wake of revelations that Texas has more prisoners incarcerated than the Soviet Union’s gulag system had.
+More than 2000 women have signed an open letter to Adam Sandler calling on Happy Madison and Hollywood to take “movie action” to tackle injustice against men and women in the wake of revelations that Texas has more prisoners incarcerated than the Soviet Union’s gulag system had.
 Texas currently has over 290,000 inmates housed at 580 facilities.

 The signatories, including state senators, professors of criminal justice, social workers, family, and inmates, call for a “firm commitment” to tackle the prison industry.
 The petition has also been signed by Beto O’Rourke, and Matthew McConaughey.
 These two signatories might face each other in the 2022 Texas governors election.
 Both have expressed interest in the job.

 In the open letter to Happy Madison, the 2080 women write that they are “heartbroken for first-time drug offenders many times addicts who have received extremely harsh sentences in Texas when rehabilitation has proven a cheaper and more effective solution.”
 The petition goes on to say their family and friends are often heartbroken for and looking for redemption and rehabilitation for the victimless drug crimes.”